emilk/egui/README.md

 Instead of using matching `begin/end` style function calls (which can be error prone) egui prefers to use `FnOnce` closures passed to a wrapping function.
 Lambdas are a bit ugly though, so I'd like to find a nicer solution to this.
 More discussion of this at <https://github.com/emilk/egui/issues/1004#issuecomment-1001650754>.

-egui uses single RWLock for short time locks on each access to Context data.
-Single lock is to leave implementation simple and transactional.
-Short time locks is to allow users to run their UI logic in parallel almost without waiting on locks.
-Also, instead of creating mutex guards egui::Context uses `FnOnce` closures passed to a wrapping function.
-Reason for this is to make it harder to implement double locking from the same thread (can lead to deadlock) or long locking.
+egui uses a single `RwLock` for short-time locks on each access of `Context` data.
+This is to leave implementation simple and transactional and allow users to run their UI logic in parallel.
+Instead of creating mutex guards, egui uses closures passed to a wrapping function, e.g. `ctx.input(|i| i.key_down(Key::A))`.
+This is to make it less likely that a user would accidentally double-lock the `Context`, which would lead to a deadlock.

 ### Inspiration